ModelEarth/community/challenge/ev.md

 Choropleth map of
 <a href="../projects/mobility/">Industries impacted by transition to EV</a><br>
-Development of Added Value and Jobs Created <a href="../../io/charts/inflow-outflow/#indicators=VADD,JOBS">simple filters</a> for EV Prodction.
+Development of Added Value and Jobs Created <a href="../../io/charts/inflow-outflow/#indicators=VADD,JOBS">simple filters</a> for EV Production.

 <!--
 Georgia Labor Market Explorer